aelzenaar/ncea-notes/README.md

    with material ranging in difficulty from achieved to outstanding scholarship.
 5. Algebra (91577). a set of notes entitled [_Solutions_](L3%20Maths/Algebra/solutions.pdf) designed for self-study for scholarship students
    (with [full answers to exercises](L3%20Maths/Algebra/solutions2.pdf)).
-There are a number of sections for further reading beyond the required material.
+There are a number of sections for further reading beyond the required material, and a great deal of geometry.
 6. Conic sections (91573). a [set of notes](L3%20Maths/Geometry/geometry.pdf) in the form of a sequence of exercises.
-This is currently a WIP.
+This is currently a work in progress.

 One should note that the majority of my notes are at a slightly higher level than is strictly required.
 As such, students should be guided through skipping or only lightly touching some sections (for example, the functional definition of the trig functions in my trig notes is only of use to students that are very comfortable with the geometric definition of the functions from L2 or earlier).

+The conic sections notes in particular require a significant amount of mathematical sophistication on the part of the student, and as such I would probably only use them for scholarship students.
+(With the right mentoring, L3 students could probably profit from them as well; if anyone does this, I would be intrigued to hear the results.)

 ## Physics
 ### Level Two